 At 25,643 feet, Nanda Devi is the highest inland peak in India.
 It is easy to understand why trekkers burst into tears at the sight of Nanda Devi.
 Up close, this imposing peak will make you weak in your knees and tremble with joy.
 If it is your lucky day, you can see snow plumes evaporating from the peaks before curling away into the atmosphere!

 Nanda Devi in all her majesty!
-As seen from Gorson Bugyal-PC-Samrat
+As seen from Gorson Bugyal.
+Picture by Samrat

 A view of Nanda Devi from Auli from the first day of the trek.
 Picture by Sandeep Bhat